PENNSYLVANIA EMPLOYERS CAN BE LIABLE FOR THEFT OF EMPLOYEE CONFIDENTIAL INFORMATION

 Pennsylvania remains as one of the few states to impose an inheritance, or so-called “death tax,” on the heirs of its deceased residents.

-Full time legal assistant/paralegal wanted for our busy office.
-Experience in real estate and title insurance, business, tax and estate planning preferred, with proficiency in Microsoft Office and Softpro real estate software helpful.
-The position involves assisting two attorneys directly, as well as providing assistance with real estate transactions to all (6) attorneys.
-Salary negotiable […]
+Full time legal assistant wanted for our busy office.
+Experience in estate and trust planning preferred and proficiency in Microsoft Office.
+The position involves assisting two attorneys directly, as well as providing some assistance with corporate and real estate transactions.
+Salary negotiable and commensurate with experience.
+See Careers page to apply.

 PA Supreme Court ruling exposes an employer to significant potential liability in the event its computer system is hacked…